GregorioBermudez/factored-datathon-2024-exploding-gradients/README.md

 ## The Data

-This challege is address using the [GDELT][https://www.gdeltproject.org] - Global Database of Events, Language,and Tone.
-Specifically, we used the GDELT 1.0 Global Knowledge Graph (GKG) and Events data.This dataset provides a rich source of information on global events, news articles, and their associated metadata, allowing us to analyze and derive insights from a wide range of topics across various domains.
+This challege is address using the [GDELT](https://www.gdeltproject.org) - Global Database of Events, Language,and Tone.
+Specifically, we used the GDELT 1.0 Global Knowledge Graph (GKG) and Events data.
+This dataset provides a rich source of information on global events, news articles, and their associated metadata, allowing us to analyze and derive insights from a wide range of topics across various domains.